ariel-os/hophop-open-hardware/Sketch.md

 * Screw terminals that allow any of the above to be put in place on the board, rather than setting up flimsy wires.

-* 4 GPIOs and one I2C (plus GND/VCC) for antenna selection and metadata.
+* 4 GPIOs and the I2C Board Control Bus (plus GND/VCC) for antenna selection and metadata.

   These could be connected by an 8-pin IDC block, or anything that works both for screw-on daughter boards and for wiring up the external antenna components separately.